 Though representing only about 1% of all human neoplasms; testicular tumor is the most common cancer in males of reproductive age group.
-Evidence suggests an approximate incidence of about 23 % in 15-35 years aged males.
+Evidence suggests an approximate incidence of about 23 % of 15-35 years aged males.

 Testicular tumors have been variously classified based on histology and prognostic outcome.
 The World Health Organization (WHO) has standardized the pathologic segregation of testicular malignancies.